opensearch-project/documentation-website/_dashboards/workspace/create-workspace.md

 4. (Optional) Select the color picker to customize the color of your workspace icon.
 5. (Optional) Add a workspace description of up to 200 characters.
 This option is disabled when the description exceeds the character limit.
 6. Save your workspace.
-  - The **Create workspace** button becomes active once you enter the details for all required fields.
+  - The **Create workspace** button becomes active once you enter the information for all required fields.
 You become the workspace owner automatically.
-The system redirects you to either the collaborators page if saved objects permission is enabled or the overview page if saved objects permission is disabled.
-See [Configuring dashboard admin]({{site.url}}{{site.baseurl}}/dashboards/workspace/workspace-acl/#config-dashboard-admin) for information about permissions.
+The system redirects you to either the collaborators page if the saved objects permission is enabled or the overview page if the saved objects permission is disabled.
+See [Configuring dashboard admin]({{site.url}}{{site.baseurl}}/dashboards/workspace/workspace-acl/#config-dashboard-admin) for more information about permissions.

 To set up permissions, see the workspace ACL documentation.